Undergraduate Course: Sport and Recreation Professional Placement 2 (SPRT08016)

 ||College||College of Arts, Humanities and Social Sciences

 |Credit level (Normal year taken)||SCQF Level 8 (Year 2 Undergraduate)

 ||Availability||Not available to visiting students

-The aim of this course is to provide the opportunity, with support, for students to negotiate, plan and organise an appropriate placement in a sport and recreation organisation.
+The aim of this course is to develop work related and research skills appropriate placement in a sport and recreation organisation.
 It is expected that students not only gain structured experience with a sport and recreation organisation in a professional context, but also conduct a research project and write a relevant research based report.
 It includes the necessary learning in terms of research ethics and awareness of the professional context.
 It is based upon a 'self study' approach to reflexive practice that matches the scale of a student investigation of this sort, in the spirit of the active professionalism.

 Students are required to undertake a research-based project for the employer and gather data for an organisational analysis that demonstrates their understanding of the application of theoretical management principles to practice in the context of the sports and recreation industry.
 Students will be working with an identified agency supervisor, and will be attached to a supervisor from ISPEHS who will monitor progress, provide tutorial support and attend the presentation of the research report to the agency.
 It provides students with an invaluable opportunity to apply theory to practice, to improve work-related skills, adds significantly to PDP and employability.